Actuarial Model Ingestion & Testing Workflows

 Phase 3: Stochastic Scenario Integration & Stress Testing

-Deterministic base-case projections are insufficient for modern capital modeling and regulatory stress testing.
-Frameworks such as OSFI’s Life Insurance Capital Adequacy Test (LICAT) and NAIC’s VM-20/VM-21 require carriers to project cash flows under thousands of stochastically generated economic paths.
-Embedding Stochastic Scenario Generation Frameworks into the ingestion pipeline ensures that interest rate curves, equity returns, and credit spread shocks are sampled consistently, calibrated to market-implied volatilities, and injected into the projection engine without manual intervention.
+Deterministic base-case projections are insufficient for principle-based capital modelling.
+VM-20 Section 7 requires the stochastic reserve to be computed as a Conditional Tail Expectation (CTE 70) over a large set of economic paths, VM-21 applies an analogous standard to variable annuities, and LICAT stress components require carriers to project cash flows under thousands of scenarios calibrated to market-implied conditions.
+Embedding Stochastic Scenario Generation Frameworks directly into the pipeline ensures interest-rate curves, equity returns, and credit-spread shocks are sampled consistently, calibrated once, and injected into the projection engine without manual intervention.

 import numpy as np